CMB-S4/spt3g_software/doc/index.rst

 SPT3G Software
 --------------

 The SPT3G analysis and data acquisition software uses pipelines that hand frames containing data between a series of modules.
 Documentation both on the framework and data processing modules is below.
 The top contains a set of general overview documents, while the bottom of this page contains more specific information on individual code modules.
+All of the data types that can be stored in frames are listed in the "Frame Objects" part of the individual module documentation.

 General Manuals
 ~~~~~~~~~~~~~~~